wangerzi/gin-redis-test/README.md

 # Redis Test By gin
 You can deploy a simple web api in 1min to test redis connection and got redis information.

-Such as some docker environment that can't bin/sh directly (I mean AWS Fargate)
+Such as some docker environment that can't exec bin/sh into container directly (Such as AWS Fargate)

+# Feature
+- [x] simple connect and get origin info
+- [ ] show in beautiful page
+- [ ] more test allowed

 ## Usage